sst/sst/www/docs/constructs/v1/GraphQLApi.md

 - __routes__ Record<`string`, [`ApiRouteProps`](ApiRouteProps)>

 Adds routes to the Api after it has been created.
-Specify an object with the key being the route as a string and the value is either a [`FunctionDefinition`](Function.md#functiondefinition) or the [`ApiFunctionRouteProps`](#apifunctionrouteprops).

 #### Examples